Liberal activists' prank had some at CPAC waving Russian 'Trump' flags

 "Most Americans feel like something is wrong here," Charters said.
 "They feel it in their gut.
 There is a weird connection between this guy in the Oval Office and the people in Russia."

 A new NBC News/Wall Street Journal poll said the two might not be wrong.
-More than half of Americans believe that Congress should investigate the connection between Trump's campaign and the Russian government.
+More than half of Americans believe that Congress should investigate whether Donald Trump's presidential campaign had contact with the Russian government in 2016.

 "We've been doing these types of actions for a while," Clayton said.
 "And we'll continue to do them until President Trump gets impeached."